odkr/cgi-runas/README.md

 Linux-based systems should meet those requirements.
 *cgi-runas* has been tested on Debian GNU/Linux.

-You also need a webserver and [PHP](https://php.net/), of course.
+You also need a webserver, of course.

-And you need to run PHP via the CGI in order for *cgi-runas* to work.
+# Rationale

+*cgi-runas* is intended to run PHP scripts under the UID and GID of their owner.
+Therefore, the remaining documentation assumes PHP as CGI handler.

-## Rationale
+## Operation

+*cgi-runas* checks if the script file pointed to by the environment variable `PATH_TRANSLATED` is secure, gets the UID and the GID of its owner, changes its effective UID and its effective GID to that UID and that GID, cleans up the environment and the executes the actual CGI handler.

 ## Security